Menna-Shamloul/XOO-Game/README.md

 - **Favicon -** for my project icons
 - **AmIResponsive -** to check site responsivness
 - **Dev Tools -** to ensure the site looked good across all screens

+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follow:

+## Credits

+## Media